adedotunalausa/scorp-case-study/README.md

 # scorp-case-study

-The solutions to the case study are in written in javascript and are in two separate files
+The solutions to the case study are in written in javascript and are in two separate files in the /src folder